 Intensive Care Unit

-- Visitors should use the phone located outside the ICU to check with the staff prior to visiting.
+- Guests should use the phone outside the ICU door to notify the nurses of your arrival:

 10:00 am – 10:15 am